-- 18.1 After a meeting of Council has been formally constituted and the business commenced, a Councillor shall not enter or leave from such meeting without first notifying the Chair. - 18.2 Councillors may address the chair while moving any motion or amendment, seconding any motion or amendment or taking part in any discussion, placing or replying to any question, or addressing the Council for any other purpose. - 18.3 Councillors shall speak of each other during the Council meeting by their respective titles, "Mayor" or "Councillor", and in speaking of or addressing officers shall designate them by their respective official or departmental title, and shall confine their remarks to the matter then under consideration. - 18.4 Councillors shall remain seated and silent while a vote is being taken except when demanding a division. - 18.5 No Councillor shall make personal reflections on or impute improper motives to any other Councillor. - 18.6 No Councillor who is speaking shall be interrupted except upon a point of order being raised either by the Chair or by a Councillor.
+18.1 After a meeting of Council has been formally constituted and the business commenced, a Councillor shall not enter or leave from such meeting without first notifying the Chair.
+Attachment 5.4.1 158 of 293

-18.7 When the Chair speaks during the process of a debate, the Councillor then speaking or offering to speak shall immediately cease speaking, and each Councillor present shall preserve strict silence so that the Chair may be heard without interruption.
+- 18.2 Councillors may address the Chair while moving any motion or amendment, seconding any motion or amendment or taking part in any discussion, placing or replying to any question, or addressing the Council for any other purpose. - 18.3 Councillors shall speak of each other during the Council meeting by their respective titles, "Mayor" or "Councillor", and in speaking of or addressing Officers shall designate them by their respective official or departmental title, and shall confine their remarks to the matter then under consideration. - 18.4 Councillors shall remain seated and silent while a vote is being taken except when demanding a division. - 18.5 No Councillor shall make personal reflections on or impute improper motives to any other Councillor. - 18.6 No Councillor who is speaking shall be interrupted except upon a point of order being raised either by the Chair or by a Councillor. - 18.7 When the Chair speaks during the process of a debate, the Councillor then speaking or offering to speak shall immediately cease speaking, and each Councillor present shall preserve strict silence so that the Chair may be heard without interruption. - 18.8 Councillors must not make an audio or video recording of the proceedings of a Council meeting. - 18.9 (1) The Council may direct that an audio or video recording of a meeting of the local government or a local government committee be made for the purpose of verifying the accuracy of the minutes of the meeting.
+The Chair will advise all parties present that the meeting is being recorded. - (2) An audio or video recording made under this section: - (a) may only be used for the purpose of verifying the accuracy of the minutes of the meeting; and - (b) after being used for that purpose, must be destroyed or dealt with as directed by Council.